MauroRC1990/AutomationTest/README.md

 * A screenshot of the result is stored in "Test Screenshots" folder
 * A report is created in "Testing\target\surfire-reports" named "emailable-report.html"

+### Executing a login case choosing which browser to use

+* Run cmd
+* Go to project folder
+* Type "mvn test -DBrowser=Firefox -Dsurefire.suiteXmlFiles=testng4.xml"
+* Type in "-DBrowser=" which browser you want to run the test with, Firefox or Chrome respectively
+* A screenshot of the result is stored in "Test Screenshots" folder
+* A report is created in "Testing\target\surfire-reports" named "emailable-report.html"

 ### Executing a new custom field, termination reason, skill, employee and newsfeed post case

 * Run cmd